selfagency/rushkoff-archive-astro/src/content/1999-11-01_how_business_is_killing_the_net.md

 ---
 title: How Business Is Killing the Net
 subtitle:
 date: 1999-11-01
 blurb: Though entrepreneurs take credit for making the net flourish, the market has actually brought online innovation to a halt.
 The truth is that, as in life, the best things online are free
 notes: Nov.
-1999 issue
+1999 issue.
 INCOMPLETE.
 We only have access to the first page of the article.
 An earlier draft is on Dropbox (Old Articles for Archives / essays / shareware and mosquitos) but appears significantly different from the published article.
 publication: shift
 categories: []
 ---